-OPERATED BY ASSOCIATED UNIVERSITIES, INC., UNDER CONTRACT WITH THE NATIONAL SCIENCE FOUNDATION where W_0 is the present weight of the ring minus ropes and hub, W_1 is determined by the forces needed to counteract the normal deformation, and $z(\phi)$ is given by (5).
+We now construct the ring to be in a perfect plane when tilted, and we arrange the counterweight according to where $W_0$ is the present weight of the ring minus ropes and hub, $W_1$ is determined by the forces needed to counteract the normal deformation, and $z(\phi)$ is given by (5).
 With this distribution of weight, together with our rope arrangement, all deformations are completely counteracted, normal as well as tangential ones, at least in first order.